crazyelectron-io/ansible-role-bind/README.md

 ## Encrypted configuration file

-This repo has all the secrets in one YAML file `./inventory/group_vars/all.sops.yaml` and the very first time we create it, it must be encrypted manually once with SOPS:
+This role uses global variables from `./inventory/group_vars/all.sops.yaml` and the very first time we create it, it must be encrypted manually once with SOPS:

 ```bash
 sops -e -i ./inventory/group_vars/all.sops.yaml